ubuntu/snappy-playpen/CONTRIBUTING.md

    - what others can learn from it
    - what the level of completion is
    - what still needs to be done
- - you update the software table in the top-level `README.md` file
+ - you update the software table in the top-level `README.md` file and indicate with either `:white_check_mark:` (working) or `:red_circle:` (not working) what the status of your snap is

+Please note that we are going to consider removing a non-working snap from the repo if we can't get it to work after a month without updates.

 Use `template.README.md` to kickstart your project.